 Brief results of the collaboration:

-The company is the biggest rail builder and one of the largest construction and maintenance service providers in the Nordics.
+The company is the biggest rail builder and one of the largest construction and maintenance service providers in Finland.
 Founded in 1995, the organization has offices in six cities and employs 2,500+ people.

 When the customer turned to Altoros, it had a legacy system for railway switch life cycle management.
 With no analytic capabilities, it was impossible to monitor parameters key to switch maintenance.